summermengarelli/github-practice/README.md

 ## Branching

 So, I've started adding new lines at 14 for the branch test.
+I (Dan) am now trying to create a conflict on this line.

 ## New git commands we're learned
 - reflog